bgmartins/anonymizer/README.md

 The app can be deployed to Heroku and made live on internet, for other users to use and play with:

-Spoiler alert: here's what the app looks like
+Spoiler alert: here's what the app looks like.

 <img src="./images/screenshot.png">